DDTH/ddth-queue/README.md

 ### LessLockingUniversalMySQLQueue ###

-Similar to `UniversalJdbcQueue`, but using a less-locking algorithm - specific for MySQL, and requires only one single db table for both queue and ephemeral storages.
+Similar to `UniversalJdbcQueue`, but using a less-locking algorithm - specific for MySQL, and needs only one single db table for both queue and ephemeral storages.

 - Optimized for MySQL (EXPERIMENTAL!)